When your QuickBooks Online account is integrated with Monograph, it's easy to send expenses to QBO for recording bills and purchases.

 What is the difference between bills and expenses?

-It's best practice to create reimbursable expenses as "Bills" that are meant to be paid back to employees later.
-Non-reimbursables, typically paid for on a corporate card, are created as "Expenses" that have already been incurred.
+It's best practice to create reimbursable expenses as a "Bill" transaction type, which are meant to be paid back to employees later.
+Non-reimbursables, typically paid for on a corporate card, are created as an "Expense" transaction type that have already been incurred.